 The Operation of the Toll Facilities not only includes the collection of toll but also includes the maintenance of electrical and mechanical works such as lighting, lane signals, standby generators, air conditioning and fresh air supply, uninterrupted power supply, plaza surveillance and security systems, toll collection systems hardware, software, computer systems and electronic communications between the various toll plazas and general day to day maintenance of the plaza building and lane area.
 A team of approved specialist employees and / or sub-contractors ensure the safety of road users and that of personnel as well as the optimum performance of facilities and equipment at all times.

 The scope of the N17 contract comprises operations and maintenance of the extended N17 Toll road.
-The four mainline Toll Plaza’s include Gosforth, Dalpark, Leandra, Trichardtsfontein and Ermelo.
+The five mainline Toll Plaza’s include Gosforth, Dalpark, Leandra, Trichardtsfontein and Ermelo.

 The declared N2 South Coast Toll Road stretches from km 23,00 on the R61 (Southbroom Interchange) to km 7.4 on Section 23 (Mhlungwa Interchange (Hibberdene) of the National Route 2, a distance of approximately 50km.
 The N2 South contract includes the operation of toll plaza facilities including all systems and maintenance of the plaza building and lane area; operations and maintenance of customer call centres; toll systems design, supply and installation; and route patrol services along the route.